nooccarr/reward-gateway/README.md

 ## Goals
 + Create a React app that:
-	displays a form with inputs for each field outlined below allows a user to complete and submit the form do not allow form submission without completing the entire form provides feedback upon successful form submission
+	* displays a form with inputs for each field outlined below
+  * allows a user to complete and submit the form
+	* does not allow form submission without completing the entire form
+	* provides feedback upon successful form submission

 ```sh
 {